anjananoup/Swift-Singleton/README.md

 # Swift-Singleton

-Singleton Patteren Example Step by Step using Swift
+Singleton Design Pattern Example Step by Step using Swift

 Content:
 1. Why We need Singleton